Philippopolis (Thrace): Aqueducts

 Three aqueducts of 22 km length supplied mainly the lower part of the city, while the hills relied on wells and rainwater tanks.
 The aqueducts run in parallel in the neighbourhood of the suburb of Komatevo at a separation of 30-40m, one a pipeline of clay pipes and two carried partially overhead on arches.

 A section of the bridge of the "western" aqueduct, which is the considerably more massive one, has been partially restored on Komatevsko Shose.
 It is the only one standing today in Bulgaria.
 Piers are also visible at the Roman stadium.
 Recent excavations have revealed more of the piers dating from the 2nd c.
 AD.

 It is assumed that the three aqueducts converged on the western slopes of Djendemtepe into a distribution tank (castellum aquae) which seems to have been destroyed in the construction of the modern tunnel.

 The source of the water supply network was three waterfalls on the slopes of the Rhodope Mountains, two in the Marata locality near today's village of Markovo and one in the Kaynitsite locality near the present town of Kuklen.
 The catchments at Markovo are well researched; one of them is an underground reservoir measuring 13 × 7 m, partially destroyed; the second is a complex tunnel system: a central gallery and side branches.
 It is not fully investigated, but the length of one of the lateral branches is 76 m.

-The distribution network in the city itself is located under the streets, with pipelines along all north-south streets, but only under a few in east-west directions.
+The distribution network in the city itself is located under the streets, with pipelines along all north–south streets, but only under a few in east–west directions.
 Street pipelines are built with clay pipes, with branches to separate houses and fountains with lead.
 The pipelines led to many public fountains and fountains which, although not found, are known from many sculptural fragments.

-The total water flow is estimated at around 43,000 m3 per day.
+The total water flow is estimated at 43,000 m3 per day.